Safiur-Mahdi/GeoLite2CityDB_Summary/README.md

 import os.path<br>
 import webbrowser<br>
 import geoip2.database<br><br>
-Generally, all the above modules comes with the installing of Python3 and geoip2<br>
+Generally, all the above modules come with the installing of Python3 and geoip2<br>

 Addressing Evaluation criteria:
 ===============================
 My code supports all of the evaluation criteria.
-Here are some of the point I want ot emphasize:<br>
+Here are some of the points I want to emphasize:<br>
-1. I divided every possible subtasks to a different funciton to understand the code easily
+1. I divided every possible subtask to a different function to understand the code easily
 2. I provided necessary comments where necessary
-3. The code is written in a modern style for the language: I used f-Strings, \_\_name\_\_, dictionary etc.
+3. The code is written in a modern style for the language: I used f-Strings, \_\_name\_\_, dictionary, etc.
 4. I handled all the possible exceptions using Python "Try, except, else"

 Addressing Bonus Points: